SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are hundreds of shops in San Francisco's Chinatown District.
 This makes it a popular stop for those looking for some bargains.

 You will find Chinatown shopping options throughout the neighborhood.
-However, let me help you find the three areas that offer the best selections.
+However, you'll get the most out of your visit if you know about three areas that offer the best selections.

 Disclaimer: I receive a small commission from some of the links on this page.